-Andover Hall is the center of academic, administrative and student life at the Harvard Divinity School.
+Swartz Hall is the center of academic, administrative, and student life at the Harvard Divinity School.
 The historic building houses classrooms, a lecture hall, a multi-faith chapel, and faculty and staff offices.
-ABA completed a Master Plan that assessed the existing conditions, established a preservation approach, studied program needs, and developed a phased plan for renovation and expansion.
-As the first project following the Master Plan, ABA renovated classrooms in Andover Hall, introducing new technology and flexible furnishings to accommodate traditional and emerging teaching methodologies.
-This project has received LEED Gold.
+ABA completed a master plan that assessed the existing conditions, established a preservation approach, studied program needs, and developed a phased plan for renovation and expansion.
+In the first project following the master plan, ABA renovated classrooms in Swartz Hall, introducing new technology and flexible furnishings to accommodate traditional and emerging teaching methodologies.

-Continuing its planning for Andover Hall, ABA completed a study to achieve Net Zero Energy status for the building, dramatically reducing the energy consumption of the renovation and expansion design and exceeding consumption with on-site energy production.
+Sustainability: This first phase of this project received LEED Gold.
+Continuing its planning, ABA completed a study to achieve Net Zero Energy status for the building, dramatically reducing the energy consumption of the renovation and expansion design and exceeding consumption with on-site energy production.

-ABA is designing Yale’s new Center for the Humanities, centralizing numerous academic departments in one historic location and offering greater opportunities for collaborative facilities.
-The existing 195,000 gsf Collegiate Gothic complex is organized around two landscaped courtyards, and currently includes housing, faculty offices, classrooms, and seminar rooms.
-ABA’s design reconsiders entry, orientation and wayfinding systems; classrooms and program areas; faculty offices; and administrative services.
-A new 13,000-sf space for a 280-seat Lecture Hall and 100-seat Film Screening Room is sited below the redesigned courtyard.
-The project renews and reconfigures teaching and social settings; repurposes historic interiors; and reconsiders former residential spaces as clusters for faculty offices, collaborative workplace, and study.
+ABA is designing Yale’s new Center for the Humanities, centralizing numerous academic departments in one location and creating greater opportunities for collaborative work in a historic building.
+The existing 195,000-square-foot Collegiate Gothic complex is organized around two landscaped courtyards and includes housing, faculty offices, classrooms, and seminar rooms.
+ABA’s design reconsiders entry, orientation, and wayfinding systems; classrooms and program areas; faculty offices; and administrative services.
+A new 13,000-square-foot space for a 280-seat lecture hall and 100-seat film screening room was excavated below a redesigned courtyard.
+The project renews and reconfigures teaching and social settings; repurposes historic interiors; and reconsiders former residential spaces as clusters for faculty offices, collaborative workplace, and research.